 So, there’s two different types of loft conversion wardrobe that you’ll need to consider, whether to go for a sloping back wardrobe, or one with angled sides.
 This depends on the orientation of your room, where you want the bed to be and, of course, where you want the storage to be to make the most of the space.

 This is the perfect option for those who want a clean, neat front to their wardrobes, with everything in line and the same height.
 You end up with nice looking wardrobes that have sloping backs, but you don’t compromise too much on space.

 They’re particularly handy if your vertical space is at a premium; you can make the most of the space with shelving and even hanging rails.
 They might be lower than normal, so generally you’re unlikely to have a double hanging rail system, but single hanging rails, shelving and drawers are all fitted wardrobe internal options you can choose from to make the most of the area.

 Fitted Wardrobes With Angled Sides

 The more popular choice, particularly if you’ve got a wider space or you’re simply looking for taller fitted wardrobes for your loft conversion.
 Here you can benefit from full-height wardrobes for much of the storage space, meaning a better chance of double hanging rails and higher shelving.

 The doors are cut at an angle and look very stylish, making the most of the space that’s available.
 As you get closer to the short end of the room, customers can opt for either shelving or drawers, still hidden behind doors if they want to.
+We often get customer looking for alcove wardrobes or to go around chimney breasts - there's different shapes and spaces for every home!
 Many customers also prefer put a chest of drawers or even a dressing table into the eaves so that the space isn’t wasted.